prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>APIServerConfig allows specifying a host and auth methods to access the
+<p>apiserverConfig allows specifying a host and auth methods to access the
 Kuberntees API server.
 If null, Prometheus is assumed to run inside of the cluster: it will discover the API servers automatically and use the Pod&rsquo;s CA certificate